Are you thinking about selling your home and not sure where to begin, or what steps to take? We’ll cover the important steps when selling your home.

 - Have a lot of online reviews.

-You can find these local agents by talking to neighbors in the area you’re interested or by browsing the real estate magazines around town.
+You can find these local agents by talking to neighbors in the area you’re interested in or by browsing the real estate magazines around town.
 The key is to find a local expert that has a strong presence in the neighborhoods you’re interested in.

 Prepare for the interview by compiling a list of dealmakers and dealbreakers along with any questions you have for the agent.
 The interview should center around these priorities and answering your questions.